-- OPTA and DTe regulatory precedent shows estimates of the ERP in the range of 5.0% to 8.0% - Recent UK and European regulatory precedent shows central estimates of the ERP in the range of 4.3% to 6.0%. - Recent academic papers generally conclude that the equity risk premium lies in a range of 4% to 8%.
-The widely quoted Ibbotson and Chen (2001) study estimates an equity risk premium in the range of 4% to 6%. - Long-run arithmetic historical averages of the ERP for Eurozone and World countries, presented by ABN AMRO and LBS (Dimson, Marsh and Staunton (2006) suggest an ERP lying in the range of 4.2% to 8.3%, with their point-estimate being approximately 6.0%.
+- OPTA and DTe regulatory precedent shows estimates of the ERP in the range of 4.0% to 8.0%. - Recent UK and European regulatory precedent shows central estimates of the ERP in the range of 4% to 6%. - Recent academic papers generally conclude that the equity risk premium lies in a range of 4% to 8%.
+The widely quoted Ibbotson and Chen (2001) study estimates an equity risk premium in the range of 4% to 6%. - Long-run arithmetic historical averages of the ERP for Eurozone and World countries, presented by ABN AMRO and LBS (Dimson, Marsh and Staunton (2007) suggest an ERP lying in the centre of the range of 4.5% to 8.5%, with their point-estimate being 6.2%.

-Overall, we conclude that Dimson, Marsh and Staunton's analysis shows that the equity risk premium is most likely lie around 6%.
-This is consistent with the midpoint of the range and average arithmetic ERP for Eurozone countries, and is consistent with the average ERP for the World and Netherlands measured over the period 1900-2005.
+Overall, we conclude that Dimson, Marsh and Staunton's analysis shows that the equity risk premium is most likely lie around 6.2%.
+This is consistent with the midpoint of the range and average arithmetic ERP for Eurozone countries, and is consistent with the average ERP for the World and Netherlands measured over the period 1900-2006.

-Of all the evidence presented we consider the LBS/ABN AMRO data on the historical equity risk premia over 1900-2005 to be the most compelling.
+Of all the evidence presented we consider the LBS/ABN AMRO data on the historical equity risk premia over 1900-2006 to be the most compelling.
 This data source is widely recognised as the most comprehensive and consistent dataset of historical returns.
 It also produces estimates of the ERP that are remarkably consistent across countries over a long period of time.

-We conclude that 6%, the central point indicated by the Dimson, Marsh and Staunton analysis is the appropriate ERP for our Eurozone reference market, taking into account regulatory precedent and other academic evidence.
+We conclude that 6.2%, the central point indicated by the Dimson, Marsh and Staunton analysis is the appropriate ERP for our Eurozone reference market, taking into account regulatory precedent and other academic evidence.